open-education-api/open-education-api.github.io/technical/filtering-generic.md

 `filter_query` provides a consistent and extensible way for clients to filter API responses.
 It improves flexibility and reduces the need for endpoint-specific query parameters.

-However, its support is **optional**, and behaviour may differ per implementation.
+However, support for filtering is **optional**, and implementers may differ in the **set of attributes** they allow filtering on, or the **extent to which complex filter logic (such as nested OR/AND combinations)** is supported.
+Where supported, the behaviour of individual operators and wildcards is expected to be consistent across implementations.

 Implementing organisations are encouraged to document which fields and operators are available, but support for this feature can **never be required** by the specification or by any organisation.